Category Archives: Superstitions, Beliefs and Bad Omens

 *A woman having her menstruation cannot enter a freshly seeded field because it will damage the crop

-pregnant women are prohibited from eat cherries, lemons, codfish, and herring with fried eggs (typical breakfast)
+*Pregnant women are prohibited from eat cherries, lemons, codfish, and herring with fried eggs (typical breakfast)

 *When a woman has her menstruation she cannot touch any cleaning products because she will get very sick.

-*Having as many babies as you can since they are all born with a loaf of bread under their arms.
+*Have as many babies as you can since they are all born with a loaf of bread under their arms.